South Carolina HurricaneWatch

 South Carolina Hurricane Information

-In response to these deficiencies, the U.S. Geological Survey – South Carolina Water Science Center (USGS-SCWSC), in cooperation with various municipal, State, and Federal cooperators, uses four monitoring approaches for measuring the timing, magnitude, and duration of hurricane storm-surge dynamics.
+In response to these deficiencies, the U.S. Geological Survey – South Atlantic Water Science Center (USGS-SAWSC), in cooperation with various municipal, State, and Federal cooperators, uses four monitoring approaches for measuring the timing, magnitude, and duration of hurricane storm-tide dynamics.
 Two approaches utilize a fixed network of gage locations and two approaches utilize the temporary deployment of water-level sensors.

 Real-Time Monitoring Network